bparanj/crystal/electronics/zettel/inductor.md

    In a low-pass filter, an inductor allows low-frequency signals to pass through while blocking high-frequency noise, helping to clean up the signal in audio circuits.

----

-### Solution:

-Solving How an Inductor Works in a Filter Circuit:

-Let’s assume we want to design a low-pass filter using an inductor and resistor to remove high-frequency noise from a signal.

-1. Choose an inductor and resistor: For example, select a 100μH inductor and a 1kΩ resistor.

-2. Calculate the cutoff frequency: Use the formula for the cutoff frequency of an RL low-pass filter:

-   $$ f_c = \frac{R}{2\pi L} $$

-   $$ f_c = \frac{1,000}{2\pi \times 100 \times 10^{-6}} \approx 1.59 \, \text{kHz} $$

-   The cutoff frequency is about 1.59kHz, meaning frequencies below this pass through, while higher frequencies get filtered out.

-3. Connect the inductor and resistor in series: Wire the inductor and resistor in series with the signal input.

-4. Test the circuit: Feed a signal with high-frequency noise into the circuit.
-The inductor will block high frequencies, and only the clean, low-frequency part of the signal will pass through to the output.

-This demonstrates how an inductor can be used to filter out unwanted high-frequency noise in a circuit.

----

 ### Related Atomic Ideas:

 1. Electromagnetic Induction: